suwenjiang/TinyTools/README.md

-# AGS_Server_admin_toolbox
+# TinyTools
-a batch of scripts written in python to manager the arcgis for server
+a batch of scripts written in python to save personal life..

 ## submitUrlsToBaidu.py